groupdocs/groupdocs-blog-content/Groupdocs.Blog/2019-10-03-introducing-more-simplified-and-improved-groupdocs.merger-for-.net/index.md

 url: /2019/10/03/introducing-more-simplified-and-improved-groupdocs.merger-for-.net/
 author: 'Atir Tahir'
 summary: ''
-tags: []
+tags: ['GroupDocs.Merger for .NET']
-categories: ['GroupDocs.Merger for .NET', 'GroupDocs.Merger Product Family']
+categories: ['GroupDocs.Merger Product Family']
 ---

 GroupDocs.Merger for .NET allows you to merge or manipulate document structure across a wide range of file [formats](https://docs.groupdocs.com/display/mergernet/Supported+Document+Types).
 Those who are new to this API, you can join several documents into one, split single document to multiple documents, reorder or replace document pages, change page orientation and manage document password.